^

 The etiology of the disease is unknown.

-It is suggested that infantile pycnocytosis is a syndrome observed in a number of conditions: in premature infants after hemolytic anemia, renal insufficiency, in newborns deficient in G-6-PD, in infections, possibly with a deficiency of vitamin E.
+It is assumed that infantile pycnocytosis is a syndrome observed in a number of conditions: in premature infants after hemolytic anemia, renal failure, in newborns with G-6-PD deficiency, with infections, and possibly with vitamin E deficiency.

-The minimum degree of pycnocytosis is observed in children of the first 3 months of life, and it is most pronounced in premature infants.
-It was found that full-term newborns contain 0.3-1.9% of pycnocytes, while in preterm infants 0.3-5.6% of pycnocytes are contained.
+The minimum degree of pycnocytosis is observed in children of the first 3 months of life, and it is most pronounced in premature babies.
+It has been established that full-term newborns contain 0.3-1.9% pycnocytes, while premature babies have 0.3-5.6% pycnocytes.
 In adults, their number does not exceed 0.3%.
-After 3 months of age, the amount of pycnocytes decreases sharply.
-If, for any reason, it does not decrease and reaches 30-50%, clinical signs of the disease appear.
+After 3 months of age, the number of pycnocytes decreases sharply.
+If for some reason it does not decrease and reaches 30-50%, clinical signs of the disease occur.

-Clinically, pycnocytosis is characterized by jaundice, anemia and splenomegaly.
-Jaundice can be absent until the third week of life, and the phenomenon of anemia can occur at the age of 1 month.
-The severity of the hemolytic process is parallel to the amount of pycnocytes in the peripheral blood.
+Clinically, pycnocytosis is characterized by jaundice, anemia, and splenomegaly.
+Jaundice may be absent until the third week of life, and anemia may occur at the age of 1 month.
+The severity of the hemolytic process is parallel to the number of pycnocytes in the peripheral blood.

 What's bothering you?